lkrum/Movie-Night-2.0/README.md

 5. Pick a movie--and maybe a snack!--and enjoy your night!

 ## Credits
 Our front-end framework was created using a mixture of Bulma, HTML, and CSS.
-All images were sourced from UnSplash.
+All images were sourced from Unsplash.
 - [Streaming Availability](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability)
 - [Worldwide Recipes](https://rapidapi.com/ptwebsolution/api/worldwide-recipes1)
 - [W3schools Location Assign](https://www.w3schools.com/jsref/met_loc_assign.asp)